-When storing a rug, never fold it; roll it up and wrap it in a piece of clear polyethylene, making sure to secure the ends with ties and place the left-over material into the rug (helps keep bugs from crawling in).
-Never store the rug by lying it on the floor and never store it standing on one end: lay it on a table or shelf instead.
+When storing a rug, never fold it; roll it up and wrap it in a piece of cotton sheeting, making sure to secure the ends with ties and place the left-over material into the rug (helps keep bugs from crawling in).
+Never store the rug by laying it on the floor and never store it standing on one end: lay it on a table or shelf instead.
 Make sure the room in which you store it has some form of climate control: you don’t want the room to become too dry or too moist.

 If you’ve noticed eggs/larvae on your rugs, you have plans to store it, or it’s time it should be washed, contact the Persian and Oriental rug cleaning experts at Persian Rug Cleaner of Dallas.
 Give us a call at 972-447-9600 for more information.